RinoxCraft/Projects-Unicauca/Arduino-Proyects/GreenHouse-DB-ESP32/Readme.md

 ## FILES
 > [!NOTE]
-> You will find the downloadable files for the Arduino configuration, remember to modify what is necessary for your use
+> You will find the downloadable files for the Arduino configuration, remember to modify what is necessary for your use.
 > [!NOTE]
-> You will find the downloadable files for the configuration of the PHP page, remember to modify what is necessary for your use
+> You will find the downloadable files for the configuration of the PHP page, remember to modify what is necessary for your use.
 > [!NOTE]
-> Database file used (PHPMyAdmin)
+> Database file used (PHPMyAdmin).